Webinars allow marketers to present information in a more digestible format to their audiences.

 - know what type of content interests them,

 So now after applying all the 4 steps.
 The webinar email sequence from Automizy should look like the following.

 Best times to hold a webinar

-Like television, webinars has its “prime times” and its slow periods.
+Like television, webinars have their “prime times” and their slow periods.
 Knowing when your audience is most likely to “tune in” is crucial and can define the success of your webinar.

 There is no ‘one and only’ perfect timing to host a webinar for the entire world with its different time zones.

 According to Webinar Ninja, the best time to host a webinar for audiences in the United States with a 39% average attendance rate, is between 11 AM and 2 PM.

 And the same time applies to audiences in Australia, mate.